Errolrabano/Module-2-Planner/README.md

     4. Maps (A center map which display it's layout and includes where the guide and tricks are located
 2. SIMILAR WEBSITES
     1. tracker- (https://tracker.gg/valorant)
-        1. lineup guides
+        1. lineup guides (Lineup is when a player positions themselves to setip a abillity to guarantee that their ability lands in a certain way)
         2. players can login
     2. blitz - (https://blitz.gg/valorant)
-        1. videos of guide, tricks, information, etc.
+        1. videos of tricks (where a player positions themselves unexpectedly which catches the opponents by suprise)
-        2. agents guides
+        2. agents guides (has videos explaining the agents)

 ### WEBSITE PURPOSE AND GOALS ###